X-Class: Text Classification with Extremely Weak Supervision: Related Work

 \section{Related Work}

 We discuss related work from two angles.

 \smallsection{Weakly supervised text classification} Weakly supervised text classification has attracted much attention from researchers~\cite{DBLP:conf/icdm/TaoZCJHK018, DBLP:conf/www/MengHWWZZ020, DBLP:conf/acl/MekalaS20, meng2020text}.
-The general pipeline of such work is to generate a set of document-class pairs and then train a supervised model above them.
-Most previous work utilizes keywords to find such pseudo data for training, which requires an expert who understands the corpus well.
+The general pipeline is to generate a set of document-class pairs to train a supervised model above them.
+Most previous work utilizes keywords to find such pseudo data for training, which requires an expert that understands the corpus well.
 In this paper, we show that it is possible to reach a similar, and often better, performance on various datasets without such guidance from experts.

 A recent work~\cite{meng2020text} also studied the same topic --- extremely weak supervision on text classification.
 It follows a similar idea of~\cite{DBLP:conf/www/MengHWWZZ020} and further utilizes BERT to query replacements for class names to find keywords for classes, identifying potential classes for documents via string matching.
-Instead of hard matching, we attack the problem from a representation learning perspective---our learned representations enable a soft manner for \our to cluster and align the documents to classes.
+Compared with LoTClass, our \our has a less strict requirement of class names being existent in the corpus, and can work well even when there is only one occurrence (refer to Section~\ref{sec:one_occ}).

-\smallsection{BERT for clustering} \citet{DBLP:conf/acl/AharoniG20} studied BERT embeddings and showed that clustering document representations obtained from averaging token embeddings from BERT can differentiate different domains.
+\smallsection{BERT for topic clustering} \citet{DBLP:conf/acl/AharoniG20} showed that document representations obtained by an average of token representations from BERT preserve domain information well.
 We borrow this idea to improve our document representations through clustering.
 Our work differs from theirs in that our document representations are guided by the given class names.